survivejs/react-book/manuscript/05_react_and_flux.md

 ## Defining a Store for `Notes`

-A Store is a single source of truth for a part of your application state.
+A store is a single source of truth for a part of your application state.
 In this case, we need one to maintain the state of the notes.
 We will connect all the actions we defined above using the `bindActions` function.

 We have the logic we need for our store already at `App`.
 We will move that logic to `NoteStore`.

 ### Setting Up a Skeleton

-As a first step, we can set up a skeleton for our Store.
+As a first step, we can set up a skeleton for our store.
 We can fill in the methods we need after that.
 Alt uses standard ES6 classes, so it's the same syntax as we saw earlier with React components.
 Here's a starting point:

 **app/stores/NoteStore.js**